 - a) The NPDES permit must specify annual reporting requirements for the CAFO.
-The annual report must be submitted to the Agency. - b) The annual report must contain the following minimum elements: - Maximum number and type of animals, whether in open confinement or housed under roof by the following types: beef cattle, broilers, layers, swine weighing 55 pounds or more, swine weighing less than 55 pounds, mature dairy cows, dairy heifers, veal calves, sheep and lambs, horses, turkeys, ducks, other; - 2) Quantity of livestock waste the facility generates generated by the facility in the previous 12 months (tons/gallons); - Quantity of livestock waste the facility transfers transferred to another person by the facility in the previous 12 months (in tons or gallons); - 4) Total acreagenumber of acresacreage of land application area the nutrient management plan covers covered by the nutrient management plan; - 5) Total acreagenumber of acresacreage the CAFO used for land application of livestock waste in the previous 12 months and were under the control of the CAFO through ownership, lease, or consent agreement; - A statement indicating whether the current version of the CAFO's CAFO's nutrient management plan for land application of livestock waste was developed or approved by a certified nutrient management planner and by whowhom who issued the certificate the certification was issued certificate;
+The annual report must be submitted to the Agency. - b) The annual report must contain the following minimum elements: - 1) Maximum number and type of animals, whether in open confinement or housed under roof by the following types: beef cattle, broilers, layers, swine weighing 55 pounds or more, swine weighing less than 55 pounds, mature dairy cows, dairy heifers, veal calves, sheep and lambs, horses, turkeys, ducks, other; - 2) Quantity of livestock waste generated by the facility in the previous 12 months (tons/gallons); - 3) Quantity of livestock waste transferred to another person by the facility in the previous 12 months (in tons or gallons); - 4) Total number of acres of land application area covered by the nutrient management plan; - 5) Total number of acres the CAFO used for land application of livestock waste in the previous 12 months and were under the control of the CAFO through ownership, lease, or consent agreement; - A statement indicating whether the current version of the CAFO's nutrient management plan for land application of livestock waste was developed or approved by a certified nutrient management planner and by whom the certification was issued; - 7) Summary of all livestock waste discharges from the production area that have occurred in the previous 12 months, including date, time, and approximate volume;

-- 7) Summary of all livestock waste discharges from the production area that have occurred in the previous 12 months, including date, time, and approximate volume; - 8) A report of instances of non-compliance with the NPDES permit in the previous 12 months; - 9) The actual crops planted and actual yields for each field; - 10) The actual nitrogen and phosphorus content of the livestock waste; - The results of calculations conducted in accordance with Section 502.515(d)(3) and (e)(3); - 12) The amount of livestock waste land applied to each field during the previous 12 months; - For any CAFO that implements a nutrient management plan that addresses application rates of application in accordance with Section 502.515(e): - the results of any soil testing for nitrogen and phosphorus taken during the preceding 12 months; - data used to calculate in calculations conducted in accordance with Section 502.515(e)(3), and - eC) the amount of any supplemental fertilizer applied during the previous 12 months; and - Annual review of the nutrient management practices to be implemented and an update of the nutrient management plan when there is a change in the nutrient management practices change.
+- 8) A report of instances of non-compliance with the NPDES permit in the previous 12 months; - 9) The actual crops planted and actual yields for each field; - 10) The actual nitrogen and phosphorus content of the livestock waste; - The results of calculations conducted in accordance with Section 502.515(d)(3) and (e)(3); - 12) The amount of livestock waste land applied to each field during the previous 12 months; - 13) For any CAFO that implements a nutrient management plan that addresses rates of application in accordance with Section 502.515(e): - a) the results of any soil testing for nitrogen and phosphorus taken during the preceding 12 months; - b) data used in calculations conducted in accordance with Section 502.515(e)(3), and - c) the amount of any supplemental fertilizer applied during the previous 12 months; and - 14) Annual review of the nutrient management practices to be implemented and an update of the nutrient management plan when there is a change in the nutrient management practices.